vigna/epserde-rs/README.md

 ## Examples: ε-copy of standard structures

-Zero copy is not that interesting because it can be applied only to data whose memory layout is stable and known at compile time.
+Zero-copy deserialization is not that interesting because it can be applied only to data whose memory layout and size is fixed and known at compile time.
 This time, let us serialize a `Vec` containing a a thousand zeros: ε-serde will deserialize its associated deserialization type, which is a reference to a slice.